Robert Gartland: Business

 Gartland founded Gartland Real Estate (Geelong) in 1999.
+In 2010, Gartland Real Estate won the 'Commercial Services' award at the Geelong Business Excellence Awards.

 Collections & Research

 After selling Gartland Real Estate, Gartland’s focus moved from commerce to recording and collecting history with a focus on Geelong.

 In 2022, the National Trust recognised Gartland for his work in identifying important historical sites in the Geelong region.

 The Gartland Collection is a large private collection of historically and culturally important artefacts, objects, images, and sound recordings relating to Australian football.
 Some of the collection is housed in the Bob Gartland Heritage Centre at Kardinia Park.

 Curated by Gartland, a further sample of his collection went on public display at Geelong Gallery from September-November 2019.

 In 2015, Gartland published a digital product -The Greatest Team of All - a 15-year project that aimed to document every player of the Geelong Football Club.
 The Greatest Team of All features 1228 players from 1877.

 Deakin University lists him as an Affiliate member and on the Advisory Board at the Centre for Contemporary Histories."

+In 2026, Gartland was a contributor to an initiative 'Geelong Sporting Life', alongside the Geelong Football Club, Geelong Sports Museum, Barwon Sports Academy and Deakin University’s Centre for Contemporary Histories.